 muscle pain or joint pain

 Side effects are more common after the first dose for the AZ vaccine, and the second dose for the Pfizer and Moderna vaccines .
 Most side effects are mild and temporary, going away within 1-2 days.
 As with any medicine or vaccine, there may be rare and/or unknown side effects.

 Rare side effects include anaphylaxis (life threatening allergic reaction), atypical blood clotting disorder known as TTS with AZ vaccine, myocarditis or pericarditis (inflammation of the heart) with Pfizer or Moderna vaccines.
 See the links below for more information about possible side effects

 Please seek medical attention after your vaccine if you experience any of the following:

 signs of anaphylaxis such as difficulty breathing, wheezing, racing heart or collapsing - please call 000

 signs of blood clotting disorder between 4 and 42 days following an AZ vaccine - headache persisting for more than 48 hours, blurred vision, weakness in face or limbs, confusion or seizures, shortness of breath, chest pain, leg swelling or persistent abdominal pain

-signs of myocarditis or pericarditis following Pfizer vaccine - chest pain, shortness of breath, irregular heart beat or racing heart, fainting.
+signs of myocarditis or pericarditis following Pfizer or Moderna vaccines - chest pain, shortness of breath, irregular heart beat or racing heart, fainting

 if you are worried about a new or persisting symptoms